Fact Sheet 11:

 Social welfare information such as Medicare records and Social Security information is generally confidential.
 However, social service agencies must supply a list of benefit recipients and their Social Security numbers to tax authorities.

 In addition, the federal government has a computer matching program which allows agencies to compare computerized records to verify eligibility or compliance with benefit programs.
 This program is also used to collect debts owed to the government or unpaid child support.
 If you apply for benefits, you must be told that the matching program is being used.
-No one can be denied benefits based solely on the results of information obtained through matching.

 Tax information, both federal and state, is not a public record.
 It is not disclosed unless: